UsabilityEngineering/ux-portfolio-KlefaffleWaffle/ux-Journal2.md

 ![alt text](./Screenshot%202022-12-05%20202521.jpg)

 By failing to figure out how to achieve my goal, I would say this interface is not very <b>learnable</b>, <b>effective</b>, nor <b> safe</b>.
-In the process of trying to figure out how to pause the CD, I spent about 30 minutes in my car navigating menus, trying various buttons, looking around for buttons I don't usually pay attention to or interact with.
+In the process of trying to figure out how to pause the CD, I spent about 30 minutes in my car navigating menus, trying various buttons, or looking around for buttons that I don't usually pay attention to or interact with.
 A good interface needs to be something that is easy to learn and figure out.
 If it took me 30 minutes to figure out how to pause the CD, that should've been a failure on its own, but I wasn't even able to figure it out at all.
 This ties into my next point, that the functionality was ineffective, it failed to perform the task the user expected of it.
-After a quick Google search, it would appear that the car does not have an option to pause the CD without turning off the player or changing the source.
+After a quick Google search, it would appear that the car does not have an option to pause the CD without turning off the player entirely, muting the song or changing the source.
 Finally, this interface is dangerous.
-While I was performing these experiments in my car while it was parked and the motor was off, many users may try to find a pause button while driving.
+In this scenario, I was performing these experiments in my car while it was parked and the motor was off, but many users may try to find a pause button while driving.
 Afterall, that's when I realized I couldn't find one.
 Looking for a feature, especially one that doesn't exist, could cause an individual to get in a car accident risking life and limb, not just of the self but of those around them.
+I would  deem this experience a complete failure.